mattischrome/console-blog/content/posts/album-digest-may-2011/index.md

 I am starting to really like TV On The Radio.
 I first noticed them after seeing the amazing video to the single _Wolf Like Me_ and even though I found its parent album _Return To Cookie Mountain_ to be a bit angular for my tastes, I persevered with _Dear Science_, which was probably one of 2008’s best albums.

 It is funny how as I have got older I have begun to obsess over every aspect of a band less and less.
 Is this because I am not looking for influences for my identity, is it because I listen to so much more music now, is it because the information is easier to find on the internet?
 I am not sure.
-All I know is that I know next to nothing about this band even though I love their songs![^1]
+All I know is that I know next to nothing about this band even though I love their songs!{{% sidenote "sn-1" %}}Why is it important to know stuff about bands anyway?
+Well, later on when you are old and lonely you can write about the albums you love on your own website.{{% /sidenote %}}

 Anyway, I think this is a great album (it’s been a very good month).
 While there is nothing as good as _Halfway Home_, _Golden Age_ and _Family Tree_ off _Dear Science_, it’s very solid collection once again.
 From that Scissor Sister chorus on _Second Song_ to the gorgeous crooning on _You_ to the clever and topical lyric of _Repetition_: “What’s the matter with your next door neighbour? / I heard he had sex, drugs and danger / but you can kick it with a complete stranger / I think I hear him calling”.
 Actually the good bit is the stuff about the bankers: “I can choose my victims and I can shed my skin / and if the world keeps turning I can do it again”.

 Overall, it’s a good solid album that I need to listen to a bit more.
 My main emotional connections at the moment are to _Second Song_, the aforementioned _Repetition_ and the wonderful post-apocalyptic dreamscape of _Forgotten_.
 I remember writing rather odd praise of PJ Harvey’s _Let England Shake_ [back in February](2011/02/album-digest-february-2011/) and not realising how utterly fantastic it was until I’d really got to know all the songs some time later.
 I think there’s a similar situation.
-In the mean time, _Nine Types Of Light_ has my heartfelt recommendation, as with the other albums I’ve talked about this month.
+In the mean time, _Nine Types Of Light_ has my heartfelt recommendation, along with the other albums I’ve written about this month.

-[^1]: Why is it important to know stuff about bands anyway?
-Well, later on when you are old and lonely you can write about the albums you love on your own website.